risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 Change the last value (*119*) to match your IP address.
 Make sure you **source** the ``.bashrc`` file after this.

-Log into a ODROID to execute some commands by typing:
+* Log into a ODROID to get access to a command-line over a network.

 .. code-block:: bash